ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 The higher the burn rate and the wider the alert window, the more error budget consumed before the alert fires.

 Consider our example alert from earlier, which had a 0.2% error rate threshold.
 It would fire when only 0.023% of the error budget was consumed.
+This is very sensitive!
+Arguably *too* sensitive.

 ```python
 alert_window = 5 minutes